eteq/roman-vision/database-access-dynamic.md

-# Database Access Science Case: "Write a dynamic query that the user specifies in galactic coordinates that then auto-translates to what the catalog sees"
+# Database Access Science Case (Stretch Goal): "Write a dynamic query that the user specifies in galactic coordinates that then auto-translates to what the catalog sees"

 Daenerys is early-career faculty who has built a reputation as a forward-thinking leader.
 She is known for breaking the chains of old workflows that her collaborators have and setting them free to do their science using tools she develops or helps them use.
 As a result, she has some datasets from a variety of different groups and conventions.
 For this science case, she's especially interested in doing an analysis of Milky Way stars in the High Latitude Wide Area Survey, to trace certain theory-predicted signals of high temperature ISM features that are known as "Dragons".
 To do this, she needs to cross-match The whole HLWAS with other multi-wavelength datasets.